Villanova-AI/villanova_developers/docs/villanova09/tutorials/consume/redis.md

 ```

 2. Monitor Redis
-When Redis Sentinel is active, Sentinel monitoring can be utilized to trigger an automatic failover process by using an additional environment variable in the EntandoApp deployment image.
+When Redis Sentinel is active, Sentinel monitoring can be utilized to trigger an automatic failover process by using an additional environment variable in the VillanovaApp deployment image.

 ``` yaml
 spec: